Carolinerocks/carolinerocks/README.md

 - 👯 I’m looking to collaborate on hackathon.

-- 🌱 I’m currently learning NLP.
+- 🌱 I’m currently learning NLP, LLM.

 - 📫 How to reach me **caroline.wang.ca@gmail.com**